metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ![Elastic Beanstalk Networking configuration](images/EBCapacity.png)

-The only change you need to do here is to reduce the number of Instances from 4 (the default number) to 1, as we still haven't created a centralized database where Metabase will save all of its configurations and will be using only the embedded H2 database which lives __inside__ the Metabase container and [is *not recommended* for production workloads](https://www.metabase.com/docs/latest/operations-guide/configuring-application-database.html) as there will be no way to backup and maintain that database. **When your instance is restarted for any reason you'll lose all your Metabase data**.
+The only change you need to do here is to reduce the number of Instances from 4 (the default number) to 1, as we still haven't created a centralized database where Metabase will save all of its configurations and will be using only the embedded H2 database which lives __inside__ the Metabase container and [is *not recommended* for production workloads](configuring-application-database.html) as there will be no way to backup and maintain that database. **When your instance is restarted for any reason you'll lose all your Metabase data**.
 If you are just doing a quick trial of Metabase that may be okay but otherwise you would like to start [creating your database engine in RDS separately](creating-RDS-database-on-AWS.html) or deploy one a separate server.
+You can take a look at the [Metabase at Scale](https://www.metabase.com/learn/data-diet/analytics/metabase-at-scale.html) article we wrote about how you can build redundant and scalable Metabase architectures.

 ![Elastic Beanstalk Networking configuration](images/EBCapacityModified.png)